forestgrape/coronavirus/index.md

 ### Mechanisms of Crossprotection
 [in rework]
-In the following mechanism of actions are guessed:
-* tissue resident T cells distributed through the respiratory tract recognize preserved parts of the initially translated ORFs and induce aptosis in infected cells [citations and argumentation in work 14.7.].
+[local T cells](./immune_system.md#local-t-cell) distributed through the respiratory tract recognize viral infections and induce cell death to prevent viral replication [argumentation 22.10. on todo-list].
+* possibly by recognizing preserved parts of the initially translated ORFs
+* but more likely local T cells recognizing more general anomalies of virus infected cells [in work]

+#### previous guesses likely false
 * Antibodies against some well preserved parts of proteins.
     - some extern proteins, which are preserved.
 The antibodies could either render the viruses uninfectious or acting as opsonin.
 Candidates:
         * S1